 Baptist voluntarily provides information to a number of outside organizations that report healthcare quality.
 Some of these include the following.

 • HealthGrades HealthGrades is an independent healthcare ratings organization, providing ratings and profiles of hospitals, nursing homes and physicians to consumers, corporations, health plans and hospitals.
 It is a for-profit organization listed on the Nasdaq stock exchange.
-In 2014, no hospital in Jackson has more 5-Star Ratings from Healthgrades than Baptist Medical Center.
+Baptist has been the frequent recipient of numerous quality recognitions from Healthgrades.
 See our full listing of HealthGrades recognitions.

 • Hospital Compare This website is a joint effort of the Centers for Medicare & Medicaid Services (CMS), an agency of the U.S. Department of Health and Human Services (DHHS), and the Hospital Quality Alliance (HQA).
 The HQA is a public-private collaboration established to promote reporting on hospital quality of care.
 The HQA consists of organizations representing consumers, hospitals, doctors, employers, accrediting organizations, and Federal agencies.

 Baptist seeks accreditation from a number of organizations committed to healthcare quality.
 Among these are The Joint Commission (JC), the nation's largest health care regulating organization.
+Baptist Medical Center has been granted Magnet™ status from the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association (ANA).
 See our full list of accreditations and certifications.

-In addition to overall accreditation for Baptist Medical Center and Mississippi Hospital for Restorative Care, many of our specialized programs have earned quality awards and certifications.
+In addition to overall accreditation for Baptist Medical Center, many of our specialized programs have earned quality awards and certifications.
 Many of these are a result of meeting or exceeding stringent criteria from evidence-based best practices, and on-site reviews by experts in their fields of practice.

 Baptist requires board certification for physicians to remain on its active medical staff.
 Board-eligible and board-certified physicians have been trained in their specialized areas of medicine.
 They have practiced for a specific period of time and passed a written or oral examination.